 CucumberStudio enables you to upload feature files written using Gherkin syntax (Cucumber, SpecFlow, …)

-This will enable the step editor to interpret the Gherkin syntax and only action words (reusable steps) will be created.
+Now, the step editor will interpret the Gherkin syntax and will create action words (reusable steps).

 Click on Apply changes once you review them to update your folder and scenarios.

 The Gherkin steps will be converted into action word calls.
 If the action word does not exist, it will be created.

 If there is an existing folder with the same name in the same hierarchy level, the new folder name will be suffixed with a number.
 For example, an existing folder is named Support internationalisation, the new one will be named Support internationalisation (1).

 If one or more scenarios in your folder are not present in the .feature file, they will remain in your folder unless you check the option to delete them.

 In that case, they will be permanently deleted from your folder.

 When updating a folder from a feature file that contains scenario outlines with examples, datatables of impacted scenarios will be updated accordingly.